ParzivalHack/Poison-MASSReporter/README.md

 * **Results and Reporting:** Once the analysis is complete, the Rust core returns a structured list of findings to the Python CLI.
 The Python wrapper then handles the final steps of filtering the results based on the severity threshold and the baseline file, and generating the report in the user-specified format.

-This architecture combines the best of both worlds: a flexible, user-friendly interface in Python and a high-performance, memory-safe analysis engine in Rust.
+This architecture combines the best of both worlds: a flexible, user-friendly interface in Python and a high-performance, memory-safe analysis engine in Rust :)

 ## Usage